MehmetColaak/emtabledit/README.md

 - Safe writes: saves go to a temp file first and rename over the target, so a failed write never destroys an existing file.

-## Known limitation

-Classic Tajima DST has no dedicated "trim" byte — `pyembroidery`'s DST writer signals a trim as a short run of plain JUMP stitches (a "jump tie" convention), which only works if the receiving machine infers trim the same way.
-Very old or non-Tajima-lineage machines may not do this inference at all, in which case DST trims will silently not fire on that hardware regardless of what the stitch table shows.
-There's no fix for this within the DST format itself.

 ## License

 MIT — see `LICENSE`.